 Costs Orders (NT)

-A “costs order” is a court order that specifies who must pay the legal costs associated with a legal proceeding.
+A costs order is an order that specifies who must pay the legal costs associated with a court proceeding.
 In the Northern Territory, costs orders are regulated by both legislation and court rules, including the Local Court Civil Procedure Act 1989 and the Supreme Court Rules 2008.
-This article explains the use of costs orders in the Northern Territory.
+This article deals with costs orders in the Northern Territory.

 - at the commencement of a case;